HailinDu/Big-Data-Analyzing-Millions-of-NYC-Parking-Violations/README.md

 You have successfully pushed to ElasticSearch

 ## Part3: Visualizing and Analysis on Kibana
-You now can visualize and analyze data in Kibana
+You now can visualize and analyze data in Kibana by accessing http://localhost:5601/app/kibana

+Then you will go to the Management tab, define your Index pattern using indices, and use Time Filter using `issue_data`

+Click the Discover tab you will see your data

 Here are some examples: